-Where the school receives more applications for places than there are places available, a waiting list will be maintained by the school and it will be open to any parent or carer to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
+Where the school receives more applications for Reception places than there are places available, a waiting list will operate until 31 December 2019.
+The waiting list will be maintained by the school and it will be open to any parent or carer to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
 Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
 The waiting list will be reordered in accordance with the oversubscription criteria whenever anyone is added to or leaves the waiting list.